alphagov/search-admin/README.md

 # Search admin

-The `search-admin` application manages search "best bets" and "recommended links" along with other search and browse data.
+The `search-admin` application manages search "best bets" and "external links" along with other search and browse data.

 ## Live example